Modular Architectures and Entanglement Schemes for Error-Corrected Distributed Quantum Computation: Abstract

 \section{Abstract}

-Connecting multiple smaller qubit modules by generating high-fidelity entangled states is a promising path for scaling quantum computing hardware.
-The performance of such a modular quantum computer is highly dependent on the quality and rate of entanglement generation.
-However, the optimal architectures and entanglement generation schemes are not yet established.
-Focusing on modular quantum computers with solid-state quantum hardware, we investigate a distributed surface code's error-correcting threshold and logical failure rate.
-We consider both emission-based and scattering-based entanglement generation schemes for the measurement of non-local stabilizers.
-Through quantum optical modeling, we link the performance of the quantum error correction code to the parameters of the underlying physical hardware and identify the necessary parameter regime for fault-tolerant modular quantum computation.
-In addition, we compare modular architectures with one or two data qubits per module.
-We find that the performance of the code depends significantly on the choice of entanglement generation scheme, while the two modular architectures have similar error-correcting thresholds.
-For some schemes, thresholds nearing the thresholds of non-distributed implementations ($\sim0.4 \%$) appear feasible with future parameters.
+Connecting multiple smaller qubit modules by generating high-fidelity entanglement is a promising path for scaling quantum computing hardware.
+The performance of such a modular quantum computer depends on the quality and rate of entanglement generation.
+However, identifying optimal architectures and entanglement generation protocols remains an open question.
+How can modular quantum architectures be designed to achieve fault tolerance while requiring only feasible entanglement rates and hardware?
+Focusing on solid-state quantum hardware, we investigate the threshold and logical failure rate of a fully distributed surface code.
+We consider both emission-based and scattering-based entanglement schemes between the modules to link the performance to the physical hardware and identify the regime for fault tolerance.
+We compare architectures with one or two data qubits per module.
+For some entanglement schemes, thresholds nearing the thresholds of non-distributed implementations ($\sim0.4 \%$) appear feasible with future parameters minimizing the performance gap between modular and monolithic quantum processors.